Proximify/publication-fetcher/README.md

     composer create-project proximify/publication-importer
 </pre>

+**Note:** If you install publication-importer as dependency (i.e. installing with the require option), you have to create the binary files manually.
+To do that, go to C folder under src and run "make" command.

 ## API

 The publication-importer imports from bibtex, Google Scholar (bibtex) and endnode files.
 Sample bibtex and endnodes files are available docs folder.